AdobeDocs/experience-manager-64.en/help/assets/drm.md

    ![](assets/chlimage_1-154.png)

 1. To run the job periodically, clear the **Time Based Scheduler Rule** field and modify the time in seconds in the **Periodic Scheduler** field.
-For example, the example expression '0 0 0 &#42; &#42; ?' triggers the job at 00 hrs.
+For example, the example expression '0 0 0 &ast; &ast; ?' triggers the job at 00 hrs.
 1. Select **send email** to receive emails when an asset expires.

    >[!NOTE]